davestearns/tutorials/src/authentication.md

 Other programming languages offer similar functionality, so ask your favorite AI tool how to do it in your chosen language.

 To digitally sign this value, use a symmetric digital signature algorithm like [HMAC](https://en.wikipedia.org/wiki/HMAC).
-This algorithm requires a key that you need to keep secret on the server, but since the server is the only thing signing and verifying, that is relatively easy to do.
+This algorithm requires a key that must be kept secret on the server, but since the server is the only thing signing and verifying, that is relatively easy to do.
 In Python, the code looks like this:

 ```python
 import os